ialbert/biostar-central/README.md

 # Biostar Central

+---

 ### Note on July 22nd, 2019

-### We are migrating to an entirely new codebase!
+We are migrating to an entirely new codebase!

-### The current main site is run from branch: biostar2016
+The current main site is run from the `biostar2016` branch.
+We plan to switch over to the new codebase in the near future.

+---

 Software for better science.